MatthewAraujo/bottle_watter/README.md

    go install github.com/MatthewAraujo/bottle_watter@latest
    ```

-The command `watter_bottle` will now be available globally from the terminal.
+The command `bottle_watter` will now be available globally from the terminal.

 ## Usage